Tiffanirice23/reading-notes/class04.md

 # Read: 04 - Structure web pages with HTML

 What is HTML and why do we use it?
-> HTML, or HyperText Markup Language, is used to structure a web page and its content
+> HTML, or HyperText Markup Language, is used to structure a web page and its content.

 What are the 3 main parts of an HTML element?
 > 1. The closing/ opening tags